zitadel/zitadel-examples/b2b-nextjs/README.md

 | admin  | Administrator |       | The administrator, allowed to read granted projects and to user grants |
 | reader | Reader        |       | A user who is allowed to read his organizations granted projects only  |

 Now make sure to enable `Assert Roles on Authentication` above the role table.
-This makes sure that roles are set in your OIDC ID Token which is used by the application to enable UI components.
+This makes sure that roles, which is used by the application to enable UI components, are set in your OIDC ID Token.

 ## What does it do?: